james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 For the time being, leave `syslog_server` set to `None`.

-NOTE: Until you have a website name, an SSL certificate (e.g from letsencrypt) and confgured your site name in `policy.json`, you will not be able to access the site properly.
+NOTE: Until you have a website name, an SSL certificate (e.g from letsencrypt) and configured your site name in `policy.json`, you will not be able to access the site properly.

 ### payment.json